CSCI 1111 Spring 2025

 F (< 60.0%)

-We do not accept any late submissions.
-However, students will be able to drop their lowest homework assignment grade and their lowest debugging quiz grade.
+We do not accept any late submissions and we do not offer extensions.
+However, students will be able to drop their lowest homework assignment grade.
 You will also be able to re-attempt many coding quizzes for a higher grade using a makeup slot (see the course schedule).
 We do not offer makeups for makeup quizzes.
-If you miss the last coding quiz (quiz 6) you will recieve an incomplete for the course and will need to make it up by the first two weeks of the following semester via an in-person oral exam.
+If you miss the last coding quiz (quiz 6) or debugging quiz (debugging quiz 4) you will recieve an incomplete for the course and will need to make it up by the first two weeks of the following semester via an in-person oral exam.

 Students who miss lecture or lab sessions are responsible for covering the material on their own.
 We do not accept late submissions due to absences.

 Students are expected to treat each other, the TAs, and the instructor professionally both in-person and in online communications and work.
 If unprofessional behavior is observed, a student will first receive a warning.
-Afterwards, their final grade in the course may be reduced up to 5% (as a loss of the participation points this semester) for additional acts of unprofessionalism.
+Afterwards, their final grade in the course may be reduced up to 5% for additional acts of unprofessionalism.

 Knowingly asking the professor to violate or go against policies set in this syllabus will count as unprofessional behavior.